Kentucky's Office of the State Entomologist History

 S.A.
 Forbes

 S. A. Forbes, the Illinois State Entomologist, called a meeting of official entomologists from surrounding states to discuss this new pest [San Jose Scale] and means of alleviating it.
-The group at this meeting felt that both state and federal legislation was imperative, and endorsed a call for a national convention.
+The group at this meeting felt that both state and federal legislation was imperative and endorsed a call for a national convention.